Syncurity/irflow-sdk-python/examples/README.md

  can be extended in your IR Flow Instance, and new Object Types can be created that inherit from the Base Object Types.

- We will creat a new Object Type that inherits from the Alert Object Type.
+ We will create a new Object Type that inherits from the Alert Object Type.
  3. Press the "+" button nex to "Alert" on the left side of the Object Types screen.
 This creates a new Object Type, and names it new_type.
  4. On the right side of the screen, change the label to "Test Alert", and the name to "test_alert".